kianavz2000/kianavz2000/README.md

 <div align="center">
   <sub>
-    😸 Built with 💜 and a lot of coffee ☕
+    😸 Built with 💙 and a lot of coffee ☕
     <br>
-    <sup>Thanks for visiting! ✨</sup>
+    <sup>✨Thanks for visiting✨</sup>
   </sub>
 </div>